ingo/ingo.github.io/_recipes/rice_flour_poundcake.md

 time: 1 1/2 hours
 title: Rice Flour Poundcake
 ---

+It keeps well, so feel free to bake it a day or two ahead of serving, or eat any leftovers for breakfast.
 This recipe was created by Zachary Golper of Bien Cuit bakery in Brooklyn, who prefers Japanese rice flour for its consistently fine particle size, but any white rice flour will work.
 (Note: If you don't have an 8-inch loaf pan, you can use a 9-inch pan but the baking time will be about 5 to 10 minutes shorter, and the loaf will be flatter in appearance.)

 ### Ingredients